 How to prevent unauthorized computer access

 Most users are interested in taking steps to prevent others from accessing their computer.
-Whether it be to protect yourself from malware or ensure that your private information is safe, having a secure computer can definitely provide peace of mind.
+Whether it be to protect yourself from malware or ensure your private information is safe, having a secure computer can provide peace of mind.
 The following sections detail many ways you can secure your computer against others.
 To proceed, you may read through each section or choose one that interests you from the below list.

-Make sure a password has been set for your computer's operating system.
+Make sure a password is set for your computer's operating system.
 The best way to keep someone out of your accounts and personal information is to not let them on your machine in the first place.
 You can always create additional accounts for guests.
 For additional information, see the following linked pages.

-- How to change your Windows username or password.
+- How to change a username or password.

-- How do I create a new user in Windows?
+- How to create a new user in Windows.

 Helpful password tips

 - Never keep a default password.
 Passwords such as "password," "root," "admin," or no password at all allow easy access to your computer or Internet accounts.

 - Change passwords often.
-It is recommended at least once every few months.
+We recommend at least once every few months.